$0.00

 Insights from Teachers

 They care deeply about fairness, justice, and how things work, and they are starting to question and own their beliefs rather than simply accepting them.
-Teaching the Bible to this group demands substance, discussion, and a focus on application and apologetics.
+Teaching the Bible to this group demands substance, active discussion, and a focus on real-world application.

 Developmental Considerations